soerr/UnturnedDocumentation/Config.json/animals.md

 ### Weapons_Use_Player_Damage
 Whether or not a weapon's player damage values should be used instead of the weapon's animals damage values.
 Most weapons do less damage to players than they do to zombies.
 When set to **true**, weapons will usually be weaker against animals than they are normally.

+### Video Tutorial
+Learn how to configure animals settings with our video tutorial.

+[video=67a1080c-4623-499d-ba3b-3ce017eb9d5b]